Evacuation plans stir fresh doubts over Japan nuclear restarts

 "The (evacuation) plan itself is very sloppy, just slotting bits and pieces into a manual without giving any consideration to the special features of the area," said Zenyu Niga, a Buddhist monk whose mountain-side temple overlooks the Sendai plant.

 Residents say a narrow road designated as an evacuation route regularly floods at high tide.
-A day care center has no evacuation plan at all.
-One evacuation center is a run-down building with limited space.
+A day care centre has no evacuation plan at all.
+One evacuation centre is a run-down building with limited space.

 Niga, who was attending a public meeting where officials explained evacuation plans, said he feared the region, served by three congested highways, could face panic in an evacuation.